 Lyon to Provence

-From Lyon, TGV trains to Marseille (1hour 40mins, price variable) now take a limited number of bikes.
-The only TGV to south east France that takes unfolded bikes is the 18:06 described in the Strasbourg section above.
-There are 3 TER trains daily between Lyon and Marseille (4 hours, €50).
-There are also 5 extra TER trains to Avignon (2hours 30m).
+From Lyon, other than the two trains detailed above, there are 3 TER trains daily to Marseille (4 hours, €50).
+There are also multiple TER trains to Avignon (2hours 30m).
 From Avignon, there are regular TER services to Marseille (on average 1hour 30mins).

-As you can see in our video above, larger Corail trains run from Lyon to Marseille, as well as Marseille to Nice.
+As you can see in our video above, larger Corail trains run from Lyon to Marseille.
 These are identified as TER on booking sites, but can take many more bicycles (see photo and video).

 To reach our section of the EV8 from Marseille, there is a direct TER service to Meyrargues.
 These trains cater largely for commuters to Marseille, so not surprisingly there are more services into the city in the morning, and more out in the evening.
 Trains take an hour, departing from Marseille from 07:41 to 18:41.
 Departures from Meyrargues are from 06:32 to 20:52.